q2ebanking/boa-constrictor/docs/pages/tutorial/part-2-web-ui-testing.md

 }
 ```

-`DuckDuckGoTest` will contain the main NUnit test case for Part 2 of this tutorial.
+`DuckDuckGoWebUiTest` will contain the main NUnit test case for Part 2 of this tutorial.
 To make sure it works, build the project and run the test.
 You can run the test from [Test Explorer](https://docs.microsoft.com/en-us/visualstudio/test/run-unit-tests-with-test-explorer?view=vs-2019) in Visual Studio
 or from the command line using the [NUnit Console Runner](https://docs.nunit.org/articles/nunit/running-tests/Console-Runner.html).